 Examples include:

-- calculated measures in dashboards
+- calculated measures in dashboards and visualization tools

 - spreadsheet transformations after data export